Lostwithiel School Pupil Premium Strategy

 The PP funding has enabled disadvantaged children to participate in enrichment activities such as sailing and music lessons at a reduced rate.
 Sports kits have been subsidised to allow disadvantaged pupils to participate fully in the life of the school.
 Funding has enabled some disadvantaged children to participate in other learning events such as additional forest school activities which they would otherwise have missed.
 The PP funding has been targeted to allow disadvantaged pupils to broaden and deepen their life experiences throughout the year at school.

-Please see the pupil premium report below to see the impact of pupil premium funding in 2018 2019 and how pupil premium will be allocated in 2019-2020.
+Please see the pupil premium report below to see the impact of pupil premium funding and the strategy for 2018-2021.